-In order to make ALC function effective, set the Auto Iris Lens Control Signal Output to "ON".
-The auto iris function is worked together with AGC and Exposure Auto.
+set the Auto Iris Lens Control Signal Output to "ON".
+The auto iris function (AIC) will then work together with AGC and Exposure Auto.

 If the lighting condition is changed from bright to dark AIC - ASC - AGCIf the lighting condition is changed from dark to bright AGC - ASC - AIC